-Gene Dykes, known as the Ultra-Geezer, broke his own Boston course record on Monday running a 2:58:50 to win his age category.
-The record he set in 2018 of 3:16:20 was shattered yesterday by nearly 20 minutes.
+Gene Dykes, known as the Ultra-Geezer, broke his own Boston course record on Monday running a 2:58:50 to win his age category, shattering his own age-group record of 3:16:20 (set in 2018) by nearly 20 minutes.
 It was Dykes’ 115th marathon.

 At a pre-race panel discussion, Dykes mused that a year ago nobody knew who he was.
 He first broke three hours at the Rotterdam Marathon in April 2018.
 Then again at the Scotiabank Toronto Waterfront Marathon in 2018, where he almost broke Ed Whitlock’s M70 record, missing it by 34 seconds.
 Dykes said, “You run one good marathon, and suddenly everybody seems to know who you are.”